bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Description ==

-WordPress is a great blogging platform with a potential of being an easy to use content management system.
-WPML helps it go the extra mile.
+WPML makes it easy to build full multilingual websites with WordPress.
+It integrates multilingual content management with robust navigation.

 *Features*

- * **Multilingual content** support based on Drupal i18n architecture.
+ * **Multilingual content** support that allows selecting post/page languages and creating translations..
- * **CMS navigation** allows adding drop down menus, breadcrumbs trail and sidebar navigation (all wigetized).
+ * **CMS navigation** elements including drop down menus, breadcrumbs trail and sidebar navigation.
+ * **Integrated content translation** makes it possible to run multilingual sites on tiny budgets and with no effort.
- * Creates internal **Sticky Links** so that they never break.
+ * Robust links to posts and pages that never break.

-*Highlights (in no particular order)*
+*Highlights*

 * When running a multilingual site, each page, post, tag or category has its own language.
 Translations for the same contents are grouped together, but not mixed in the database.
 * CMS navigation elements work together to provide accurate and easy to use site-wide navigation.